 Jesus took on our suffering in order to be our faithful high priest.

-Jesus became known so that we might truly know God, and be known by God.
+Jesus became known so that we might truly know God.

 Jesus became the creation in order to restore all creation.

 Jesus became poor that we might become rich.

 Jesus became the image of God so that we might be restored image bearers.

 Jesus became cursed for us that we might be blessed in him.

 Jesus became sin so that we might become his righteousness.

 The incarnation is the central event of God’s salvation plan.
 Without the incarnation there is no redemption, no atonement, no resurrection, and no eternal life for humanity.
 Christ’s union with mankind makes our union with Christ possible.
 Before we could ever be joined to Christ, he had to first be joined to us.

 “To live is Christ” is possible because the Word became flesh.
 Now it is this great paradox of the incarnation – majesty becoming mediocre, glory becoming grace, the sovereign becoming the slave, the high and exalted being humbled – that is our life’s course.
 Living sacrificially as the Word becomes flesh in every act of love of his church.

 You can be joined to Jesus because Jesus was first joined to humanity.
 How does this help you embrace Christ’s total, unconditional love for us?